sismo-core/sismo-connect-packages/README.md

 | claims | Claim[] | Claims sent back from Prove with Sismo |

 If the proof is valid, the function should return a VerifiedClaim[], otherwise, it should return an error.

+In a VerifiedClaim, you can find a proofId, which is a unique number that identifies a proof.

+The proofId is deterministically generated based on the following elements:
+- The source account used to generate the proof
+- The group the user is proving membership in
+- The appId
+- An optional serviceId, which represents the specific service of the app that requested the proof

+By storing the proofId, you can determine if a source account has already been used in your app for a specific source account and group.

 ```javascript
 type Proof = {